- development of healthy leaders, multiplication of committed disciples and continued empowerment of transformational churches

 Church Planting & Development

-Funding the Colombia Church Planting and Development (CPD) will help resource the following people and strategic initiatives:
+Funding the Colombia Church Planting and Development (CPD) will help resource the following strategic initiatives:

 Extra Mile Projects